 - Tender breasts, leaking a thick yellowish fluid or colostrum (preparing for breastfeeding)

 When to call the doctor

-- Extreme fatigue and lightheadedness with constant headache, upper abdominal pain, sudden edema of the face, hands and feet, vision changes, nausea, vomiting and sudden unexplained weight gain (might indicate high blood pressure or preeclampsia )
+- Extreme fatigue and lightheadedness with a constant headache, upper abdominal pain, sudden edema of the face, hands, and feet, vision changes, nausea, vomiting and sudden unexplained weight gain (might indicate high blood pressure or preeclampsia )

 - Extreme thirst, dry mouth, frequent urge to urinate, tiredness and sudden blurred vision (might indicate gestational diabetes)

 - Contractions getting more frequent over the hours with vaginal bleeding/spotting, increasing pressure in your pelvic area, lower back pain, period-like cramps, flu-like symptoms (nausea, vomiting, diarrhea, dizziness), orange or reddish mucus discharge (losing the mucus plug) and leaking lots of thin watery fluid (might indicate preterm labor)

 - Pain or burning during urination accompanied by yellowish or clear jelly-like or thick white discharge with or without a foul odor, dark or cloudy urine, abdominal pain, back pain and nausea (might indicate yeast infection or UTI )